frachilo/2024DynPlane/README.md

 Dear reader,
 My name is Francisco Chicharro (frachilo@upv.es).
 Here you will find a set of programs for Matlab to generate dynamical planes.
 If you use this code for your publication, I would be grateful if you could cite the work in which it is published: [reference].
+The software has been registered in the database of Universitat Politècnica de València with reference no S-241-2025.
 A short explanation about the files:

 > Generation of the dynamical planes